 Before starting work at the research institute, John-Paul was instrumental in founding the BC Parenting Coordinators Roster Society, the BC Hear the Child Society and a Vancouver-based society of family law arbitrators.

-John-Paul is a recipient of the CBA’s National Pro Bono Service Award, the UBC Law Alumni Association’s Outstanding Young Alumnus Award and the CBA British Columbia’s Pro Bono Award, and has received special recognition from organizations including the Continuing Legal Education Society of BC, the British Columbia Law Institute and the BC Parenting Coordinators Roster Society.
-In a 2012 report of the BC Public Legal Education and Information Working Group, John-Paul, then working as a lawyer in private practice, was named as one of the six major providers of public legal education on family law in British Columbia, along with the Legal Services Society, the Canadian Bar Association, the BC Ministry of Justice, the University of Victoria Law Centre and the Justice Education Society.
+John-Paul is a recipient of the CBA’s National Pro Bono Service Award, the UBC Law Alumni Association’s Outstanding Young Alumnus Award, the CBA British Columbia’s Pro Bono Award and the Distinguished Service Award presented by the Law Society of Alberta and the CBA Alberta, and has received special recognition from organizations including the Continuing Legal Education Society of BC, the British Columbia Law Institute and the BC Parenting Coordinators Roster Society.
+In a 2012 report of the BC Public Legal Education and Information Working Group, John-Paul, then working as a lawyer in private practice, was named as one of the six major providers of public legal education on family law in British Columbia, along with the Legal Services Society, the CBA, the BC Ministry of Justice, the University of Victoria Law Centre and the Justice Education Society.

 John-Paul is consulted by courts, provincial governments and the federal government on family law matters and legislative reforms.
 He was a member of the British Columbia Attorney General’s Family Relations Act Review Advisory Committee and Family Law Act Advisory Group and the Provincial Court of British Columbia’s Family Law Rules Committee, and currently serves on Justice Canada’s Advisory Group on Public Legal Education and Information for Bill C-78 .
 He has given evidence as an expert on family law issues to the Senate Standing Committee on Legal and Constitutional Affairs.